Moderna sues Pfizer and BioNTech over COVID-19 vaccine

 "We believe that Pfizer and BioNTech unlawfully copied Moderna's inventions, and they have continued to use them without permission," Shannon Thyme Klinger, chief legal officer for Moderna, a biotechnology startup based in Cambridge, Massachusetts, also said in the statement.

-Pfizer and BioNTech expressed confidence in the intellectual property behind their joint vaccine, and would wage a wage a vigorous defense against the allegations.
+Pfizer and BioNTech expressed confidence in the intellectual property behind their joint vaccine, saying it would fight the allegations.

 While the vaccine partners have not yet fully reviewed the complaint, "we are surprised by the litigation given the Pfizer/BioNTech COVID-19 vaccine was based on BioNTech's proprietary mRNA technology and developed by both BioNTech and Pfizer," they said in a statement.